dark3691011/creating-api-postgressql-express/README.md

 ### 2. Setup DB

+- Default PORT: `5432`

+- Delete and then create new file `create-databases.sh` with same content (for some reason it only accept new file .sh)
-- run `docker compose up` to create dev and test db
+- Run `docker compose up` to create dev and test db
-- change file database.json if you change config in .env
+- Change file database.json if you change config in .env
-- run `npm run migrate` to start migration
+- Run `npm run migrate` to start migration

-* Note: This error may happen because of operating system `/docker-entrypoint-initdb.d/create-databases.sh: cannot execute: required file not found`.
+* Note: If you didn't delete and create new file `create-databases.sh`, this error may happen because of operating system `/docker-entrypoint-initdb.d/create-databases.sh: cannot execute: required file not found`.
 So you can create test db manually:

 - Start container that we just created before
-- run `docker container ls` to get container id
+- Run `docker container ls` to get container id
-- run `docker exec -it <id> bash` -> run `psql -U magical_user -d storefront -c "CREATE DATABASE storefront_test"`
+- Run `docker exec -it <id> bash` -> run `psql -U magical_user -d storefront -c "CREATE DATABASE storefront_test"`

 ### 3. Script